musty-codified/ProphiusLimitedAssessment/README.md

 - The _PostLike_ entity has the data of all the likes for a particular post
 - The _CommentLike_ entity keeps the details of all the likes for a particular comment
 - The _Followers_ entity keep the information about all the users who follow a user
-- The _Following_ entity keep the information about all the users whom a user followers
+- The _Following_ entity keep the information about all the users whom a user follows

 ## Technology ##
 Following tools and libraries were used during the development of API :